apostrophecms/docs/docs/guide/server-events.md

 ## Multiple handlers for an event

 Event handlers can be spread *across multiple modules* in a project even if they respond to the same event.
 This allows us to keep each handler in the module that is most related to their purpose.
-When a product is updated by an editor, one module may send emails to notify the sales team and another module may update featured products on the home page.
+When a product is updated by an editor, one module may send emails to notify the sales team and another module may apply sales tax to the product's price.

 <AposCodeBlock>
   ```javascript